 Pack plenty of water, and perhaps some snacks too.
 We packed a lunch into our backpacks and stopped midway for a picnic on top of the cliffs.
 Luckily there weren’t many seagulls around to pester us for food!

 Wear suitable footwear

 It is a very hilly walk up and down the cliffs.
 Although it is pretty easy as most hikes go, there is a lot of climbing and descending.
 Some parts of the walk can be a little steep and uneasy, so appropriate clothing and footwear is recommended.

 Don’t forget your camera!

 If you’ve decided to head down to Seaford for the hike, don’t forget to take your camera.
 The UK Coastline really is beautiful, and there are gorgeous views for the entire walk.
 The iconic white cliffs and pastel blue sea make the perfect backdrop for any selfie or gram photo.

-Read more: The Most Instagram Worthy Destinations in the UK
+You might also like: The Most Instagram Worthy Destinations in the UK